 Getting a cell phone is easy in Belize.

 It’s cheaper to bring an unlocked phone from the States than to buy a new phone in Belize.
-You can buy phones locally from phone companies and electronic stores around the country.
+You can buy phones locally from phone companies and electronic stores around the country, this is key if you want to start a business in Belize using your smartphone as a sales tool.

 The two network providers are DigiCell, part of the national phone group BTL, and Smart Telecom—my preference.